marcbenosa/fadboilerplate/README.md

 **`npm install && npm run develop`**.

 `npm install` to install packages. **Required to compile Bootstrap**.
 `npm run develop` will run the scss linter, compiler, and autoprefixer, in that order, then will watch for changes.
+`npm run build` will build a production version of assets optimized for faster and lighter payloads.
+Requires `define('WP_DEBUG', false);`

 #### Having trouble?
 Some of these commands may help
 *  `nvm current`